Have questions about our intensive aphasia therapy program? Find your frequently asked questions here.

 We work on whatever the client tells us is important to him.
 Our focus is on communication success for real-life activities, not just treating the aphasia.
 We work on texting, emailing, ordering coffee or at a restaurant, navigating an smartphone or Ipad, writing names, multimodal forms of communication, giving a speech, reading Bible verses, reading the newspaper, etc.

-The recommended program length depends upon the client’s status and what they wish to accomplish.
+The recommended program length depends upon the client's status and what they wish to accomplish.
 Six weeks is the standard recommendation for new clients.
 In our experience, a cumulative effect produces the best results.
 Moderate to severe clients who stay for only 4 weeks are typically just beginning to use strategies and reach more independence in communication.
 In these cases, the family or other providers must take over immediately to reach higher proficiency of skills.
 We also see that their awareness of their speech and auditory processing takes about 3-4 weeks for some clients to get to the point at which he/she can reliably use strategies and/or fix their errors.

 Client goals are based upon testing, observation, and wishes of the client and family.
 We set goals that can be met based upon the session length.
 For example, a 4-week program would have time to work on one major skill area.